ovh/docs/pages/cloud/dedicated/network_bridging/guide.en-au.md

 The basic steps are always the same, independent of the underlying system:

-- creating a virtual MAC address for a failover IP
+- creating a virtual MAC address for an Additional IP
 - setting the MAC of the VM to that new virtual MAC address
 - configuring the **IP address**, **netmask**, **gateway** and **route to the gateway** inside the VM

 Code samples in the following instructions have to be replaced with your own values:

 - SERVER_IP = The main IP address of your server
-- FAILOVER_IP = The address of your failover IP
+- ADDITIONAL_IP = The address of your Additional IP
 - GATEWAY_IP = The address of your default gateway

 ### Step 1: Assign a virtual MAC address

 Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au), go to the `Bare Metal Cloud`{.action} section and open the `IP`{.action} menu.

-The “Service” drop-down menu allows you to filter for Failover IPs.
+The “Service” drop-down menu allows you to filter for Additional IPs.

 ![manage IPs](images/manageIPs.png){.thumbnail}